petersilva/drobo-utils/README.txt

    (assumes you have installed the Build dependencies...)

    #obtain a fresh tree with no svn cruft...

    svn export https://drobo-utils.svn.sourceforge.net/svnroot/drobo-utils/trunk
-   mv trunk drobo-utils-<version>
+   mv trunk drobo-utils-0.3.3
-   cd drobo-utils-<version>
+   cd drobo-utils-0.3.3

-   ln -s notdebian debian   # real debian packages use another debian/ tree. chmod 755 notdebian/rules # I dunno why the permissions are wrong... vi notdebian/changelog
+   ln -s notdebian debian     # real debian packages use another debian/ tree. chmod 755 notdebian/rules  # I dunno why the permissions are wrong... vi notdebian/changelog     # if you want...

    # this debian/ config is just for non-distro packages.
    # builds for debian and Ubuntu.

    dpkg-buildpackage -rfakeroot
    cd ..
+   # rename it for whatever distro is appropriate...

-   mv drobo_utils_0.99.9-1_i386 --> droboutils_0.1.1-1_i386_ubunutuIntrepid.deb
+   mv drobo_utils_0.3.3-1_i386 --> droboutils_0.3.3-1_i386_ubunutuIntrepid.deb

-   rm the source tar # because it will have the 'debian' link in it. cd drobo-utils-<version>
+   # rebuild the source tar because it will have the 'debian' link in it.
+   cd drobo-utils-0.99.9
    rm debian
-   tar it up into ...
+   cd ..
+   tar -czvf drobo-utils-0.3.3-1.tgz drobo-utils-0.99.9